harmony-development/protocol/secret/v1/overview.md

 ## Preparing for E2EE

-Clients should generate a Ed25519 public and private key.
+Clients should generate a 4098-bit RSA public and private key.

 ### Public Key